srapsware/srapsware-website/content/portfolios/2023-01-06-json-formatter.md

 You can also toggle modes using shortcut keys

-● Parsed Mode: P key
+â— Parsed Mode: P key
-● Formatted Raw Mode: Shift + R key
-● Raw Mode: R key
-● Toggle Dark Mode: D key
-● Toggle Toolbar: T key
+â— Formatted Raw Mode: Shift + R key â— Raw Mode: R key â— Toggle Dark Mode: D key â— Toggle Toolbar: T key

 Features:
-● Dark Mode
+â— Dark Mode
-● Syntax Highlighting
+â— Syntax Highlighting
-● Works Offline
+â— Works Offline
-● Works with any JSON Webpage
-● Automatically Linkify Links
-● Formats JSON automatically
-● Raw, Formatted Raw and Parsed Mode
-● remembers Theme Preferences
+â— Works with any JSON Webpage â— Automatically Linkify Links â— Formats JSON automatically â— Raw, Formatted Raw and Parsed Mode â— remembers Theme Preferences â— Shortcut Keys â— Collapsible Toolbar
-● Shortcut Keys
-● Collapsible Toolbar

 Note: By default, the Extension Theme Is "System Default" It will change according to Your browser's theme.
 If you want it to be the Theme of Your choice, then you have to set it from the "Extension Settings" or "Extension Options"